adarsh500/adarsh500/README.md

 <h1 align="left">&ltHello There /&gt 👋</h1>

-<p align="left">My name is Adarsh and I'm a 2nd-year CS guy who is a passionate Frontend dev</p>
+<p align="left">My name is Adarsh and I'm a 3nd-year CS guy who is stoked about the web, mechanical keyboards, music and star wars✨</p>

 ###